glasPal6/C_Hot_Reloading/README.md

 The option to enable or disable hot reloading is done by passind```-DHOTRELOAD_ENABLE``` flag to the CMake file.

 Once ```main``` is runnig, you can change ```plug.c``` and then run:
 ```
 make plug
 ```
 which will reload the plugin into the main executable that is running.
-In this case, ```plug.c``` is reloaded by pressing the R key in the main executable.
+In this case, ```libplug``` is reloaded by pressing the R key in the main executable.

 # Basic background theory